 Egg Harbor City is a very small city located in the state of New Jersey.
 With a population of 4,239 people and two constituent neighborhoods, Egg Harbor City is the 350th largest community in New Jersey.
-Egg Harbor City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Egg Harbor City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Egg Harbor City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Egg Harbor City are a mix of both white- and blue-collar jobs.
-Overall, Egg Harbor City is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Egg Harbor City who work in office and administrative support (14.35%), maintenance occupations (11.57%), and sales jobs (10.41%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Egg Harbor City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Egg Harbor City is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Egg Harbor City who work in office and administrative support (20.06%), sales jobs (10.42%), and maintenance occupations (10.03%).

 The most common language spoken in Egg Harbor City is English.
 Other important languages spoken here include Spanish and Indic languages.